casmacdo/rust-skills/src/basic_program.md

 # Basic Program

 The following is a version of the hello world program in the rust documentation.
-I changed the hello world string for something more educational.
+I changed the traditional "hello world" string for something more educational.

 ```rust,editable
 {{#include ../listings/listing-01-01/src/main.rs}}